Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 The pain symptoms in patients with recent inguinal hernia surgery improved with both curcumin and commercial drug phenylbutazone (18).
 Indicating the pain-relieving property of curcumin is comparable to this available analgesic.

-The gist: Curcumin is useful for pain management in chronic pain, arthritis, and lesions.
+Curcumin is useful for pain management in chronic pain, arthritis, and lesions.

 3) Turmeric Protects Liver Through its Antioxidant Activity

-The animal studies show a protective function of curcumin in preventing lipid accumulation in the liver (19).
+Animal studies show a protective function of curcumin in preventing lipid accumulation in the liver (19).

 Toxic effects of alcohol injury and oxidative stress on the liver can be minimized in rats by Curcumin (20).